Rockies vs. Braves: Betting Trends, Records ATS, Home/Road Splits

 Rockies Recent Betting Performance

+- The Rockies have played as the underdog in 10 of their past 10 games and have gone 3-7 in those contests.

+- When it comes to the total, the Rockies and their foes are 4-6-0 in their last 10 contests.

-- The Rockies have put together a 1-1-0 record against the spread over their past 10 matchups (bookmakers set runlines in two of those games).
+- The Rockies have had a spread listed in one of their past 10 matchups and have covered every time.

 Rockies Betting Records & Stats

-- The Rockies have come away with 26 wins in the 60 contests they have been listed as the underdogs in this season.
+- The Rockies have been chosen as underdogs in 61 games this year and have walked away with the win 26 times (42.6%) in those games.

-- This season, Colorado has been at least a +200 underdog on the moneyline four times, losing each of those contests.
+- Colorado has been at least a +200 moneyline underdog four times this season, but was upset in all of those games.

-- The Rockies have an implied victory probability of 33.3% according to the moneyline set by oddsmakers for this matchup.
+- The moneyline set for this matchup implies the Rockies have a 33.3% chance of walking away with the win.

-- Colorado and its opponents have hit the over in 29 of its 69 games with a total this season.
+- Colorado's games have gone over the total in 30 of its 70 chances.

 - The Rockies have posted a record of 8-4-0 against the spread this season.